dhruv-codez/evrc-verifier/README.md

      - Find the credential ID in the revocation list and return a message if revoked.
      - If the ID matches, retrieve the revocation message and indicate that the credential is revoked with the given message.
      - If not matched, consider the credential valid and not revoked.
-   - **Expiration (ValidUntil) (Optional)** :date:: Validate today's date with the "validUntil" date if it exists.
+   - **Expiration (ValidFrom & ValidUntil)** :date:: Validate today's date with the "validFrom" & "validUntil" dates.

 ## Package Notes :memo:

-Version 1.0.2 of the EveryCRED Verifier JS to verify EveryCRED credentials according to the W3C credentials standard.
+Version 1.0.17 of the EveryCRED Verifier JS to verify EveryCRED credentials according to the W3C credentials standard.